 Sticks and stones may break my bones, but words will never hurt me.
 We may have said this as kids, but we know it’s not true; words do hurt.
-Ephesians 4:29 NKJV “Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers.”
+Ephesians 4:29 TLV “Let no harmful word come out of your mouth, but only what is beneficial for building others up according to the need, so that it gives grace to those who hear it.”

 We know we should say kind things to others, yet it’s easy for us to let something mean fly out our mouths before our brain has a chance to stop us.
 Why is that?
 James says our tongue is like a fire.
 We’ve all seen a raging fire; our mouths can be like that at times.
 Have you ever been driving and the person in front of you is going ten under the speed limit?
 I cannot count the times I have yelled, “Drive you idiot, or GO, GO, GO, GGGGOOOO!”
 That may seem like a small thing, but it is not.
 I let anger get the best of me and control my words.
 I know you can relate or have seen someone lose control with their words, be it your spouse, partner, friend, or co-worker.